The Coronavirus Covid-19 crisis shouldn’t keep you away from your garden. Quite the opposite, a lockdown is a great opportunity

 Community gardens – avoid them until lockdown is over

-- Don’t work in shared gardens during the lockdown.
-They’re not places where you should go, since visitors from different places come and go.
+- Minimize work in shared gardens during the lockdown.
+They’re not places where you should go without following a schedule, since visitors from different places come and go.

-- Many municipalities have expressly voted to close any gardens they manage.
+- Many municipalities have voted to close any gardens they manage.

 - Keep in virtual touch though.
 Sow seeds of relationship instead of spreading virus germs to members of your local gardening community!

 Smart tip about this Coronavirus crisis

 Even when working outdoors, try to minimize contact with neighbors and passers-by on the street.

 Click to open posts in a new tab.
 Follow us there, comment, and share!

 Also nice: create or join a topic on our gardening forum, too.